 6. Reduces Blood Pressure

-Regularly consuming maitake mushrooms can help reduce blood pressure to prevent high blood pressure symptoms.
-One animal model published in the International Journal of Medical Sciences showed that giving rats an extract of maitake mushrooms could lessen age-related hypertension.
-(9) Another animal study out of the Department of Food Chemistry at Tohoku University in Japan had similar findings, showing that feeding rats maitake mushroom for eight weeks lowered blood pressure as well as levels of triglycerides and cholesterol.
-(10)
+Another animal study out of the Department of Food Chemistry at Tohoku University in Japan had similar findings, finding that feeding rats maitake mushroom for eight weeks lowered blood pressure as well as levels of triglycerides and cholesterol.

 Maitake mushrooms are low in calories but contain a small chunk of protein and fiber, plus B vitamins, such as niacin and riboflavin, and beneficial beta glucan, which has immune-boosting effects.

 - 1.4 grams protein